elmasse/elmasse.io/posts/2021-03-12-add-fonts-tailwind-plugin.md

 Good news, there is another way.
 Yeah, I spoiled that already.

-I did a few more research (in fact it took me a whole morning to figure it out) and you can use the `@import` directive making it easier to maintain, update, etc:
+I did a few more research (in fact it took me a whole morning to figure it out).
+You can use the `@import` directive making it easier to maintain, update, etc:

 ```js